Studying online

 - Description

-Four practical classes are provided in this unit.
-These classes are designed to reinforce the theoretical content presented in the physiological control, cardiovascular, respiratory and renal system components of the course.
-The practical component will also provide students with important insights into experimental design, as well and experience and skills in making clinically relevant physiological measurements such as blood pressure (heart disease), the electrocardiograph (ECG) (heart disease), the ability of the lungs to inhale and forcibly exhale air (asthma), and urine volume, sodium concentration, and specific gravity, which provide information about bodily salt and water balance.
+Four practical classes are designed to reinforce the understanding of the body systems gained in the lectures.
+The practical component ALSO provides students with important insights into experimental design, as well and experience and skills in making clinically relevant physiological measurements such as blood pressure, the electrocardiograph (ECG), the ability of the lungs to inhale and forcibly exhale air, and the ability of the kidneys to alter urine output in response to different hydration conditions.
+Six tutorial classes enable students to consolidate understanding of the unit content, using review material and problem based learning tasks.

 - Credit